 - If it is necessary to titrate oxalic acid or oxalate, add the required dilute H2SO4 amount and heat the flask to 60 °-70 ° C.

-Ans: A titration equivalence point relates to a point where the added titrant is chemically equal to the sample analyte.
-On the other side, Endpoint is a point where the color of the indicator changes.
+A titration equivalence point relates to a point where the added titrant is chemically equal to the sample analyte.
+On the other side, Endpoint is a point where the colour of the indicator changes.

-Ans: A standard solution includes one solution equal per liter of solution.
+A standard solution includes one solution equal per litre of solution.
 An appropriate for acid-base reactions is the quantity of a reactant that can generate or eat a mole of hydrogen ions using the concept of Brønsted-Lowry.